 UNDERMINING: Withholds emotional support of partner; erodes partner’s confidence.
 “You wouldn’t understand.”
-“What’s the big deal?”
-“Who asked you?”
+“What’s the big deal?” or “Who asked you?”

-Within the context of a verbally abusive relationship, the perpetrator’s anger can stem from a general sense of personal powerlessness (“I feel powerless, so I’m going to assert control over you in order to feel better about myself”) or from a sense of privilege or righteousness (“I have the right to have my needs met regardless of how it impacts you”).
+Within the context of a verbally abusive relationship, the perpetrator’s anger can stem from a general sense of personal powerlessness (“I feel powerless so I’m going to assert control over you in order to feel better about myself”) or from a sense of privilege or righteousness (“I have the right to have my needs met regardless of how it impacts you”).
 The victim/partner is the scapegoat, used to justify the perpetrator’s abuse.
-The abuser releases tension and reasserts dominance over partner by the use of verbal/emotional abuse.
+The abuser releases tension and reasserts dominance over the partner by the use of verbal/emotional abuse.

 Safehouse Progressive Alliance for Nonviolence m 835 North Street